Making sense of nonequilibrium current fluctuations: A molecular motor example: This looks simple enough (until it isn't)

 \section{This looks simple enough (until it isn't)}

 It is worth visualizing how the current (\ref{J}) and affinity (\ref{A}) vary across the parameter space $(p_1,p_2)$.
-In Figure \ref{fig1} I plot the isolines for $J$ and $A$, i.e. the curves for which the values of $J$ and $A$ are constant.
-The current $J$ is a linear combination of $(p_1,p_2)$, which gives straight isolines.
-The affinity $A$ varies non-linearly with the parameters $(p_1,p_2)$, giving rise to curved isolines that get denser further away from equilibrium.
+The current $J$ is a linear combination of $(p_1,p_2)$, which gives straight isolines (i.e. the curves for which the values of $J$ is constant).
+The affinity $A$ varies non-linearly with the parameters $(p_1,p_2)$, giving rise to curved isolines that get denser further away from equilibrium (Fig. \ref{fig1}).

 From these two graphs we can already make an important observation: the current response $J(A)$ is not uniquely defined.
 Indeed, the current response curve will look different depending on the path $\gamma$ followed in the parameter space (Fig. \ref{fig2}).